islandora-deprecated/claw-docker/README.md

 The [Docker] images can be found in the [images](/images) directory.

-If your new to Docker, please read though our [overview](/docs/docker-overview.md), to get an idea of what Docker is all about.
+If you are new to Docker, please read though our [overview](/docs/docker-overview.md), to get an idea of what Docker is all about.

 ## Dependencies